 Players on the 26-man roster (or the Major League injured list) accrue Major League service time.
 All players on the 26-man roster must also be on the 40-man roster.
 Teams are required to have a minimum of 25 players on their 26-man roster.

-The number of pitchers a club can carry on the active roster is capped (maximum number TBD before start of 2020 season).
+The number of pitchers a club can carry on the active roster is capped at 13 (14 from Sept.
+1 through the end of the regular season).
 To adhere to that rule, clubs will have to designate each player as either a pitcher or a position player prior to each player's first day on the active roster for a given season.
 That designation cannot change for the remainder of the season.

 Position players will not be allowed to pitch except in the following scenarios: